PauseAI/pauseai-website/src/posts/xrisk.md

 - **Bill Gates** (co-founder of Microsoft, which owns 50% of OpenAI) warned that ["AI could decide that humans are a threat"](https://www.denisonforum.org/daily-article/bill-gates-ai-humans-threat/).
 - **Jaan Tallinn** (lead investor of Antrhopic): ["I've not met anyone in AI labs who says the risk [from training a next-gen model] is less than 1% of blowing up the planet.
 It's important that people know lives are being risked."](https://twitter.com/liron/status/1656929936639430657)

+Virtually all AI labs and hundreds of AI scientists have [signed the following statement](https://www.safe.ai/statement-on-ai-risk) in May 2023:

+> "Mitigating the risk of extinction from AI should be a global priority alongside other societal-scale risks such as pandemics and nuclear war."

 ## Why superintelligence is dangerous

 Intelligence can be defined as _how good something is at achieving its goals_.
-Right now, humans are the most intelligent thing on earth.
+Right now, humans are the most intelligent thing on earth, although that could change soon.
 Because of our intelligence, we are dominating our planet.
 We might not have claws or scaled skin, but we have big brains.
 Intelligence is our weapon: it's what gave us spears, guns and pesticides.